The-Loved-One/cgt_project/README.md

 - Get the vertices
 - Get the edges
 - Form adjacency matrix
+- Loop through the vertixes
+    - remove the vertex
-- Loop through the vertices, remove the ith vertix and using DFS, check if the resulted graph is connected
+        - Use DFS and check if the graph is connected
+        - if connected
-    - if not connected => the ith vertix is a cut vertix and graph is called seperable
+            - mark that the graph is seperable
+            - print the vertex name